Halifax, Nova Scotia

-Halifax is the capital and most populous municipality of the Canadian province of Nova Scotia, and the most populous municipality in Atlantic Canada.
-As of 2024, it is estimated that the population of the Halifax CMA was 530,167, with 348,634 people in its urban area.
-The Halifax Regional Municipality (HRM) consists of four former municipalities that were amalgamated in 1996: Halifax, Dartmouth, Bedford, and Halifax County.
+Halifax, officially the Halifax Regional Municipality (HRM), is the capital and most populous municipality of the Canadian province of Nova Scotia, and the most populous municipality in Atlantic Canada.
+It consists of four former municipalities that were amalgamated in 1996: Halifax, Dartmouth, Bedford, and Halifax County.

 Halifax is an economic centre of Atlantic Canada, home to a concentration of government offices and private companies.
 Major employers include the Department of National Defence, Dalhousie University, Nova Scotia Health Authority, Saint Mary's University, the Halifax Shipyard, various levels of government, and the Port of Halifax.
 Resource industries found in rural areas of the municipality include agriculture, fishing, mining, forestry, and natural gas extraction.
+As of 2024, it is estimated that the population of the Halifax CMA was 530,167, with 348,634 people in its urban area.

 Etymology

-The Mi'kmaq name for the harbour around which Halifax exists is Kjipuktuk or Chebookt, (Note: Also rendered as "Chebooktook") meaning "Chief Harbour" or "Great Harbour" in the Mi'kmaq language.
-Additionally, the Mi'kmaq referred to the area of the Halifax Peninsula comprising the downtown area and Point Pleasant Park as Amntu'kati, while the hillside where Halifax was established was referred to as Gooowakade, meaning "place of many pines".
 The area was called "Chebucto" until Halifax was established by Governor Edward Cornwallis in 1749, named in honour of George Montagu-Dunk, 2nd Earl of Halifax.
+The Mi'kmaq name for the harbour around which Halifax exists is K'jipuktuk or Chebookt, (Note: Also rendered as "Chebooktook") meaning "Chief Harbour" or "Great Harbour" in the Mi'kmaq language.
+Additionally, the Mi'kmaq referred to the area of the Halifax Peninsula comprising the downtown area and Point Pleasant Park as Amntu'kati, while the hillside where Halifax was established was referred to as "Goo-ow-ak-a-de" according to Thomas Raddall, meaning "place of many pines".